 While complying with SSB 5290 is the impetus for revising WCC Title 22, there are also other issues PDS proposes to fix.
-The stakeholders generally agreed that these are noncontroversial and so have remained in this proposal.

 Land Use Review and Approval Process Table (WCC 22.05.020, Table 1)

 Table 1 was originally adopted in 2018 as part of the first iteration of Title 22.
 It specifies which permits undergo which process type, the steps required for each, who the decision maker is, and who the appeal body is.
 However, in the intervening years staff has realized that not all of the Department's or County's land use actions are listed and we'd like to make it more complete.